kiranbakale/AMI-Readme/docs/environment_advanced_hybrid.md

 #### Defining AWS Auth Roles with `aws_auth_roles`

-By default EKS automatically grants the IAM entity user or role that creates the cluster `system:masters` permissions in the cluster's RBAC configuration in the control plane.
+By default, EKS automatically grants the IAM entity user or role that creates the cluster `system:masters` permissions in the cluster's RBAC configuration in the control plane.
 All other IAM users or roles require explicit access.
 This is defined through the `kube-system/aws-auth` config map.
 More details are available in the EKS documentation on [Managing users or IAM roles for your cluster](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html), while full details of the expected format of the `aws-auth` configmap can be found in the [`aws-iam-authenticator` source code repository](https://github.com/kubernetes-sigs/aws-iam-authenticator#full-configuration-format).

 This approach means that the IAM user or role that was used to provisioning GET will have exclusive access to the EKS cluster.
 No other users or roles will have access.